An upper bound for the size of the ideal class monoid: Introduction

 \item The above equation \eqref{eq:Caporder} is also a subject for \textit{Ennola’s conjecture}.
 We refer to \cite{CK}.

 \end{enumerate}

-In this context, the ideal class monoid $\overline{\mathrm{Cl}}(R)$ appears in several settings and serves as a fundamental object to study.
-There has been extensive research on $\overline{\mathrm{Cl}}(R)$ in the literature, including the following: \begin{itemize} \item \cite{DTZ} explains the minimal power $n$ such that $[I]^n$, for $[I]\in \overline{\mathrm{Cl}}(R)$, belongs to the class of an order (containing $R$) in $E$. \item \cite{Ma20} explains an algorithm to compute the classes of fractional ideals in $\overline{\mathrm{Cl}}(R)$. \item \cite{Ma24} explains the ideal class monoid using the notion of \textit{Cohen-Macaulay type} of an order $R$.
+There has been extensive research on $\overline{\mathrm{Cl}}(R)$ in the literature, including the following: \begin{itemize} \item \cite{DTZ} explains the minimal power $n$ such that $[I]^n$, for $[I]\in \overline{\mathrm{Cl}}(R)$, belongs to the class of an order (containing $R$) in $E$. \item \cite{Ma20} explains an algorithm to compute the classes of fractional ideals in $\overline{\mathrm{Cl}}(R)$. \item \cite{Ma25} presents an algorithm to compute the number of the genera in $\overline{\mathrm{Cl}}(R)$, which is equivalent to obtaining the size of $\mathrm{Cl}(R)\backslash\overline{\mathrm{Cl}}(R)$. \item \cite{Ma24} explains the ideal class monoid using the notion of \textit{Cohen-Macaulay type} of an order $R$.
 When every fractional ideal of $R$ is generated by $3$ elements, Marseglia formulated $\#\overline{\mathrm{Cl}}(R)$ in terms of the class number of $R$ and the \textit{local Cohen-Macaulay type}. \item \cite{CHL} formulates an explicit closed formula for $\#(\mathrm{Cl}(R)\backslash \overline{\mathrm{Cl}}(R))$ in terms of the conductor ideal for a Bass order $R$ (see Section \ref{sec:application_bass}). \end{itemize}